thanapoom21/todo-or-not-todo/README.md

 ### Challenges

 The UI will not re-render if the component state does not change.
 In order to fix it, I tried to debug and log every single possible variables.
 It took me a couple of days due to a lack of knowledge in the backend, server, mongoose, mongodb terms and et cetera.

 Eventually, I found that I did not extract data correctly after `.then` chaining method.
-Some of the code I borrowed from a dated project but I want to use it with latast technologies and a newest version of UI library.
+Some of the code I borrowed from a outdated project but I want to use it with latast technologies and a newest version of UI library.
 So I mixed thigs up and made it worst for myself.
 To assist future junior devs, I would recommend you to stick with a few technologies at a time if it does not provide the tool you need, try to look on a place like `stackoverflow` or `github` repo discussion of a specific project or library.
 If still not succeed, give up that idea and find something else to do ASAP.
 Do not waste you time on just one little detail.
-Finish other tasks and by the time you are completing other tasks, it will come to your mind surprisingly out of nowhere.
+Finish other tasks and by the time you are completing a task or a project, it will come to your mind surprisingly out of nowhere.

+Sometimes, I forgot to and a set of parentheses after `.json`.
+Also, I accidentally used curly braces without an explicit return keyword to render a component and I didn't know why nothing showed up on the screen.
+There was no errors whatsoever so I decided to remove the code that map over an array and here we go I found the culprit.
+It's the braces.

 Promise with async & await could be the culprit some time if you forget to add the keywords.